 If you believe you can’t take a vacation and there is too much at stake, in one way, you are right.
 There is too much at stake: The toll on your long term vitality, health and energy.
 Not taking Play Time can cause a buildup of stress that is unhealthy and can lead to all types of health problems.

 Stress affects everyone differently.
 High levels of stress can contribute to heart disease, cancer, digestive issues and sleep deprivation.
 Stress can elevate cortisol levels and reduce the strength of your immune system.
-These are just a few conditions from a long list that can slowly sneak up on you over time or dramatically surprise you with the speed of their impact on your life.
+These are just a few conditions from a long list that can slowly sneak up on you over time.
+They can also dramatically surprise you with the speed of their impact on your life.

 If you use up all your sick days then have to dip into your vacation days, where is the win?
 You have the choice.
 Plan and take your vacation.

 Leading up to your vacation, make sure you schedule your spinal checkups to determine if you need to get adjusted.
-Going on a vacation with a healthy spine and nervous system can make your trip more enjoyable while also improving your health and well-being.
+Going on a vacation with a healthy spine and nervous system can make your trip more enjoyable.
+It will also improve your health and well-being.

 References from www.businessinsider.com and from www.prevention.com.